buildpacks-community/kpack/rfcs/0000-cosign-integration.md

   calculates its signature and pushes it either to the registry where the image is located, using the same credentials that were used to push the image, or [to the registry specified in the `COSIGN_REPOSITORY` environment variable](#key-generation-and-storage).
-  This flow must happen after the image has been pushed to the registry.
+  `kpack` should sign both the user-requested image being generated and the builder image used for the build, using their respective service accounts to find credentials.
+This flow must happen after each of the images have been pushed to the registry.

 - If `cosign` fails to sign an image, the build should fail and output an error message in the build log, so the operator can troubleshoot the issue.
 The